-Queen also provided the perfect example of how it can serve as a powerful contrast to other bolder colors: in principal designer Lisa Queen's abode.
+Queen also provided the perfect example of how it can serve as a powerful contrast to other bolder colors: in Principal Designer Lisa Queen's abode.
 "We actually used Silver Drop cut with white to lighten it up a bit more in Lisa's home, and you can see how we used this mellow color to transition between more colorful spaces."

 Benjamin Moore White Opulence

-And although this particular color has the ability to morph with the light, there's another reason why Morris appreciates it.
+Although this particular color has the ability to morph with the light, there's another reason why Morris appreciates it.
 "What makes White Opulence amazing is it also is flexible with the furniture and fabric colors.
 It’s overall 'white' but doesn’t trend stark or bland.
 It works wonderfully with both cools or warms."